 The GHS Labelling Manual contains all classifications that have been ratified by the GHS Task Force since its creation in autumn 2008.

-However, it is important to note that the information in the GHS Labelling Manual represents the views of the IFRA-IOFI GHS Task Force.
+The information in the GHS Labelling Manual represents the views of the IFRA-IOFI GHS Task Force.
 It does not create an industry standard, and is provided as only one source of information to be considered in developing warnings or labelling.

 In addition, it does not constitute the findings of safety or a judgment as to whether any product requires special handling.